-The landscape within Los Flamencos National Reserve , just outside of San Pedro de Atacama in northern Chile, is one of the most beautiful places I’ve had the opportunity to explore.
+The landscape of Los Flamencos National Reserve , just outside of San Pedro de Atacama in northern Chile, is one of the most beautiful places I’ve had the opportunity to explore.
 With its high altitude desserts, the many salt flats and smoking volcanoes, this place is out of this world.
 The area has little vegetation and vast open expanses.
 I never knew how beautiful a seemingly empty place could be!
-And the colors, oh the colors!
-Vibrant green and yellow grasses, multicolored reds, yellows and blues of the volcanic rock, and the pink flamingos doing their one legged balancing act against the back drop of deformed salt flats.
+And the colors!
+The area is filled with vibrant green and yellow grasses, multi-shaded reds, yellows and blues of the volcanic rock, and the pink flamingos doing their one legged balancing act against the back drop of deformed salt flats.
 And then there’s the Valley of the Moon that makes you think you some how ended up on another planet entirely.
-Yes, Northern Chile is a beautiful place with lots of opportunity for adventure!
+This reserve has everything and here some of the highlights to check out during your visit.

 Valley de la Luna (The Valley of the Moon)